milanmedic/PUSGS/server/README.md

 ## Miscalenious

--   Add a logger (Morgan)
+-   (IN PROGRESS) Add a logger (Morgan)
--   Write global error handler (404 for not found, 500 for critical errors, 400 for bad request (something went wrong, existing user, etc))
+-   (DONE) Write global error handler (404 for not found, 500 for critical errors, 400 for bad request (something went wrong, existing user, etc))
--   (!!!DONE!!!)
-Try to set a check if database exists, if not, create it
+-   (DONE) Try to set a check if database exists, if not, create it
--   Setup .env environment variable loading
+-   (IN PROGRESS) Setup .env environment variable loading
 -   Add Subdomain for admins
--   Add Request Validators (non-existing email, good field values, etc...)
+-   (IN PROGRESS) Add Request Validators (non-existing email, good field values, etc...)
--   Refactor Routes in their respective route files
+-   (IN PROGRESS) Refactor Routes in their respective route files

 ## Applying Migrations